alexsaunderswps/User-Guides/finished/English/markdown_files/third_party_managed_vr_headset_setup_guide.md

 - *Additional headset settings need to be applied before your headset is ready for use - See Step #19*

-- *WPS recommends completing the ArborXR connection steps below first, as some setting may be unavailable prior to doing so*
+- *WPS recommends completing the ArborXR connection steps below first, as some settings may be unavailable before doing so*

 ### **Connect VR headset to ArborXR group**

 - *The assignment of your headset to an ArborXR must currently be done by WPS staff*

-- *In order to prevent other organizations from seeing your devices, access in ArborXR is limited to devices already in your organizational group*
+- *To prevent other organizations from seeing your devices, access in ArborXR is limited to devices already in your organizational group*

 - *Contact WPS Staff to move your device to the correct group before proceeding with Step #18 below*

-- *Your Meta VR headset is read for management through the ArborXR website*
+- *Your Meta VR headset is ready for management through the ArborXR website*

 - *Your headset now has the base installation for use, but needs to be assigned a group in ArborXR before other needed software is loaded*